kannanjayachandran/Full-Stack-Development/README.md

 </div>

-#### Web development refers to the process of creating and maintaining _websites_ and _web applications_ that are accessible over the internet.

-> #### This repository contains all the code, notes, and resources I have written while learning Full stack web development.
+### This repository contains all the code, notes, and resources I have written while learning Full stack web development.
 I would be updating this repository as I learn new topics.
 Minor projects are available [here](./Minor%20Projects/) and major projects are available [here](./Major_project.md)

 ### Contents